 In short, since the City and County recovery plans grossly compromised CDC protective guidelines in order to restart the economy, Broward residents seeking to avoid a second containment order – or simply survive the pandemic – are facing a series of judgement calls about whether destination sites are survivable or prelude to a dirt nap.
 If cutting the unemployment rate doesn’t significantly increase the Medical Examiner’s workload, we’re out of the woods.
 If it does, we could once again confront the mysteries of Grubhub, FaceTime, ZOOM Video Conferencing and a long-term home-bound lockdown.

 Of course, given that research into this virus is still in its infancy, largely experimental recovery measures have fueled a passionate nationwide controversy.
 Officials at every level of government are walking on eggshells since the only bulletproof defense against a second containment shut down would be a vaccine or a cure, projected for some time next year – and the first 150 million doses will go to first responders worldwide – so don’t hold your breath.
-Click here for the executive orders and emergency declarations (updated regularly as issued) from the state, county and local government governing this eclectic excursion into the Twilight Zone.
+Click here for the executive orders and emergency declarations (updated regularly as issued) from the state, county and local government.